Skip to main content

 2. RentRedi will alert the account owner via email of the dispute within 1 business day

-3. Funds are returned the payee and withdrawn from the merchant, plus a $15 chargeback fee
+3. Funds are returned to the payee and withdrawn from the merchant, plus a $15 chargeback fee

 4. Merchant contests the dispute (must be done within 30 days of the dispute)